Historical Records

 Aldridge 10k - Men and Ladies

 Every year, club members act as stewards and officials for the Aldridge 10k, then we hold our own competition around the 10k route the following Tuesday evening.
+In some years an alternative 5k has been run.

 Club Handicap